 The Compensation Committee adopted a compensation program designed to link financial and strategic results to executive awards, reward favorable shareholder returns and enhance our competitive position within our segment of the hospitality industry.
 The Compensation Committee is committed to protecting the interests of shareholders by using fair and objective evaluation processes for our executives and prioritizing the creation of short-term and long-term shareholder value.
 In general, the majority of executive compensation is tied directly to the achievement of pre-established individual and corporate goals.
-We believe these corporate goals help ensure that the financial interests of our senior executives are aligned with those of our shareholders.
+The selected corporate goals help ensure that the financial interests of our senior executives are aligned with those of our shareholders.

-PAY-FOR-PERFORMANCE ALIGNMENT

-We maintain strong pay-for-performance alignment: 89% of our Chief Executive Officer's 2022 approved compensation was variable and subject to our performance.

-DETERMINED GOALS

-100% of our Executive Chairman's, 85% of the Chief Executive Officer's, and 80% of our Chief Financial Officer's and Chief Operating Officer's annual cash bonuses are formulaic and are based on the achievement of rigorous, pre-established corporate performance goals (with 15% based on individual performance for our Chief Executive Officer and 20% based on individual performance for our Chief Financial Officer and Chief Operating Officer).
+PAY-FOR-PERFORMANCE ALIGNMENT We maintain strong pay-for-performance alignment: 89% of our Chief Executive Officer's 2023 approved compensation was variable and subject to our performance.
+FORMULAIC ANNUAL CASH BONUSES WITH PRE- DETERMINED GOALS 100% of our Executive Chairman's, 85% of the Chief Executive Officer's, and 80% of our Chief Financial Officer's, Chief Operating Officer's and General Counsel's annual cash bonuses are formulaic and are based on the achievement of rigorous, pre-established corporate performance goals (with 15% based on individual performance for our Chief Executive Officer and 20% based on individual performance for our Chief Financial Officer, Chief Operating Officer and General Counsel).
 Our cash bonus program employs challenging hurdles and may result in significant fluctuations in payouts aligned with our financial and operating success each year.

-EQUITY AWARDS ALIGNED WITH OUR SHAREHOLDERS

-The amount of the annual equity award is determined, in part, based on a review of the execution of our strategic business plan and our TSR performance.
-Approximately 50% of the value of our NEOs' equity awards is granted in performance-based share units that vest at the end of three years subject to achieving rigorous TSR hurdles, including relative TSR at the 75th percentile of hotel REIT peers and absolute TSR of 21% to earn the maximum payout.
+EQUITY AWARDS ALIGNED WITH OUR SHAREHOLDERS The amount of the annual equity award is determined, in part, based on a review of the execution of our strategic business plan and our TSR performance.
+Approximately 50% of the value of our NEOs' equity awards is granted in performance-based share units that vest at the end of three years subject to achieving rigorous TSR hurdles.

-2022 Business Highlights and Accomplishments
+III.
+2023 Business Highlights and Accomplishments